Impactwave/laravel5-adminLTE/Readme.md

 > These values can also be set via system environment variables (ex: via SetEnv on Apache configuration files).

+#### Database configuration

+You can configure the database driver on `private/config/database.php`.
+The database access credentials may be configured on the `.env` file, or trough environmental variables.

+The project comes pre-configured for a SQLite database, which requires no configuration.
+To use t, you'll need to create a blank SQLite database.

+On the `private` directory, type:

+	touch storage/database.sqlite

+> **Note:** the SQLite database is excluded from the Git repo, so it will not be included on your commits.

+#### Database initialization

+To crete the database tables required by the application, just run the provided migrations.

+On the `private` directory, type:

+	php artisan migrate

+#### Additional configuration

+Altough, at this point, the application should be fully functional, you may need to perform additional configuration, if you have special requirements.

+In that case, read the installation instructions at Laravel's website on the [Configuration](http://laravel.com/docs/5.0#configuration) chapter for more information about the next steps.

 #### Test the installation

-Finally load the application on your web browser by specifying the base URL for it.
+Finally, load the application on your web browser by specifying the base URL for it.

 > ex: http://localhost/~your_username/laravel5-aminLTE, if you're developing on a Mac.

 You should see a very simple page with a big title on the center.
-That is a placeholder page that you can later replace by your application/website's home page.
+That is a placeholder page that you can later replace by your application/website's public home page.

 To enter the application, click the "Log In" button.